junqing-zhang/junqing-zhang.github.io/resources/wireless/how-to-learn-wifi.md

 Check this paper [Performance Assessment of IEEE 802.11p with an Open Source SDR-Based Prototype ](https://ieeexplore.ieee.org/document/8031977){:target="_blank"} for the receiver design, including time synchronization, frequency offest estimation, channel estimation, etc.

 The following algorithm should be carefully studied:
-* Symbol detection: How to use short training symbol for coarse time synchronization
+* Packet detection: How to use short training symbol for coarse time synchronization
+* Symbol alignment: How to use long training symbol for fine time synchronization
+* Carrier frequency offset estimation and correction
+* Channel estimation

 # 2 Matlab Simulation